 The bill amends R.S.
 17:100.13 to enhance academic support for low-performing students in Louisiana, specifically targeting those in kindergarten through fifth grade who have not achieved mastery in reading or math assessments.
 It introduces high-dosage tutoring as a key component of expanded academic support, requiring local school boards to develop plans and budgets for these services.
-The plans must be submitted annually to the state Department of Education for review and approval.
-The bill emphasizes the importance of using high-quality tutoring providers and instructional materials, ensuring that tutoring is sustained for a minimum of ten weeks and provided by qualified tutors.
+The plans must be submitted annually to the state Department of Education for approval, and they must include provisions for high-quality tutoring providers and the use of high-quality instructional materials.
+The bill emphasizes the importance of consistent and effective tutoring practices, including individualized attention and ongoing assessment of student progress.

 Statutes affected: